isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     Entry for principal DNS/server.example.org with kvno 2, encryption type aes256-cts-hmac-sha1-96 added to keytab WRFILE:/tmp/dns.keytab.
     Entry for principal DNS/server.example.org with kvno 2, encryption type aes128-cts-hmac-sha1-96 added to keytab WRFILE:/tmp/dns.keytab.

-The DHCP client principal (used by the Kea DDNS server) is created the following way:
+The DHCP client principal (used by the Kea DHCP-DDNS server) is created the following way:

 .. code-block:: console